wapiti-scanner/wapiti/INSTALL.md

 `python3 setup.py install`

-To leave the virtual environnement just call the following command :
+To leave the virtual environment just call the following command :

 `deactivate`